mia-platform/crud-service/README.md

 **WARNING:** every index that is not specified in the collection definition wil be **dropped** at startup of the application, unless its _name_ starts with the `preserve_` prefix.

-Several examples of collections can be found in the [CollectionDefinitions folder](./tests/collectionDefinitions/), whereas the schema that defines and validate the data model definition can be found [here](./lib/model.jsonschema.js).
+Several examples of collections can be found in the [Collections Definitions folder](./tests/collectionDefinitions/), whereas the schema that defines and validate the data model definition can be found [here](./lib/model.jsonschema.js).

 ### Define your views